duleorlovic/blog/_posts/2017-05-03-bootstrap-front-end-framework.markdown

 ## Bootstrap modal

-You can use ajax, but than `render layout: false` and provide only inner html of `<div class="modal"><div class="modal-dialog">...` ie only `.modal-content` will be replaced.
+On B3 you can use ajax and `render layout: false` and provide only inner html of `<div class="modal"><div class="modal-dialog">...` ie only `.modal-content` will be replaced.
 So you should use same header and footer in initial and ajax version.

+On B4 we need to replace the modal content with custom js, so I use jBox modal in this case.

 To close modal with escape key you need to add tabindex on modal elemenent:
 `<div class="modal" tabindex="-1">`.
 Note that on Firefox ESC closing modal